 ASK A QUESTION, SAVE A LIFE

-Or Email us to learn about additional upcoming QPR trainings or to schedule a training in your community.
+Or Email us to learn about scheduling a training in your community.

 Often, the simple offering of hope and social and spiritual support can avert a suicide attempt entirely.

 Most individuals want to help save lives, but avoid talking about suicide because they are unsure of how to identify someone at risk or they are concerned about saying the wrong things or making a situation worse.
 Saving lives begins with learning what to do.

 QPR stands for Question, Persuade, and Refer—the 3 simple steps anyone can learn to help prevent suicide.
 The most widely taught gatekeeper training in the world, QPR is designed to help any and everyone learn how to recognize the warning signs of suicide, offer hope, and help save lives.
 Participants will learn how to intervene with an individual at-risk, persuade them to get help and guide them to the appropriate resources.